 When it comes to which equipment you need, Dan Benjamin has made his living running a podcast network for many years, and he has put together a battle-tested list of podcast equipment.
 Dan knows what he’s talking about.
 Listen to him.

 It’s up to you how much money you want to invest.
 The more you spend, the better the quality, but only you know your budget and your aspirations.

-This setup is working well for me and I really like not having my computer involved in the recording.
-The Zoom only does audio recording so there are fewer opportunities for gremlins to come sneak in.
-It has one job and it does it well.
-But that’s just my personal opinion.
+The Zoom H5 is working well for me and I really like not having my computer involved in the recording.
+The magic is that the Zoom only does audio recording—it literally only has one job—so there are fewer opportunities for gremlins to sneak in.
+Less complexity means fewer problems.

 No matter what gear you buy, where you record matters more.

 The number one enemy of high-quality audio recording is room noise.
-If you go buy the top-of-the-line stuff Dan Benjamin recommends and you record in a concrete bunker, you will sound terrible anyway.
+If you go buy the top-of-the-line stuff Dan Benjamin recommends and you record in a concrete bunker, you will sound terrible.
+Full stop.

 Your terrible recording can probably be improved by an audio engineer with very expensive software, but unless you have one of those on hand, you’re SOL.
 And you really, really don’t want to get yourself into the soul crushing business of salvaging bad audio.

 So record clean.
 With audio, you need the cleanest inputs you can get.
 Which means recording in a sound-dampening environment.
 If you can build a studio, that’s great.
 Most people can’t.

 Personally, I record in what I think of as my monk cell, which is the tiny room where I watch TV and write blog posts.
 I put some acoustic dampeners on the wall, and they have helped my quality tremendously.